HR compliance and risk management for the global workforce

 - Physically distributed workers.
 The trend in remote and hybrid workforces is also seeing workers moving away from their home office jurisdiction.
 This leaves HR teams to grapple with regional differences in healthcare, pay equity, retirement, and other jurisdictional employment standards.
 It also makes it more difficult to enforce mandatory training and other onboarding and professional development activities that may previously have been completed in person.

-- Pay equity, diversity, and workers’ rights: The Great Resignation refers to the post-pandemic sea-change in workers’ attitudes and priorities and has led to unprecedented churn in the labor market in many regions around the world.
+- Pay equity, diversity, and workers’ rights: The Great Resignation refers to the post-pandemic sea-change in workers’ attitudes and priorities and has led to unprecedented churn in the labour market in many regions around the world.
 Where once it was a “buyers’ market”, today’s employees display heightened awareness and sensitivity to myriad employment and social issues.
 This has meant that many of the world’s biggest employers have had to rethink their existing policies – both voluntarily and as a result of increased pressure or changing political, statutory, and regulatory rules and protocols.

 Automating the data process